nimbix/jarvice-helm/Terraform.md

 # JARVICE Deployment with Terraform

+🚀 **NEW**: For the latest modular, multi-cloud deployment approach, see **[DEPLOYMENT.md](DEPLOYMENT.md)** which covers the refactored configuration with platform-specific tfvars files and automated deployment scripts.

 This documentation describes how to deploy JARVICE using Terraform.
 Provisioning and deploying to Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), and